Surin Khong Chee Mool F.C.: History

 In 2017, the club was established with the name Khong Chee Mool Football Club and competed in the 2017 Thailand Amateur League Northeastern region, using the stadium of Rajamangala University of Technology Isan, Surin Campus as the ground.
 At the end of the season, they have promoted to the 2018 Thai League 4.

 In 2018, the club become a professional football club and was renamed Surin Sugar Khong Chee Mool Football Club.
 They competed in the Thai League 4 for the 2018 season.
 The club has finished eighth place in the league of the Northeastern region.

 In 2019, the 2019 season is the second consecutive season in the Thai League 4 of Surin Sugar Khong Chee Mool.
 The club has finished sixth place in the league of the Northeastern region.

 In 2020, the Football Association of Thailand merged the Thai League 3 and Thai League 4.
 As a result of this incident, all teams in Thai League 4 were promoted to Thai League 3.
 The club renamed Surin Khong Chee Mool Football Club and competed in the Thai League 3 for the 2020–21 season.
 In late December 2020, the Coronavirus disease 2019 or also known as COVID-19 had spread again in Thailand, the FA Thailand must abruptly end the regional stage of the Thai League 3.
 The club has finished the seventh place of the Northeastern region.
 In the 2020 Thai League Cup, Surin Khong Chee Mool competed in the tournament, they defeated Ubon Kruanapat in the first qualification round.
 However, the FA Thailand must cancel the Thai League Cup this year due to the spreading of COVID-19.

 In 2021, the 2021–22 season is the second consecutive season in the Thai League 3 of Surin Khong Chee Mool.
 They started the season with a 1–1 home drawn to Yasothon and they ended the season with a 2–2 away drawn to the Yasothon.
 The club has finished twelfth place in the league of the Northeastern region.
 In addition, in the 2021–22 Thai League Cup Surin Khong Chee Mool was defeated 3–5 in a penalty shoot-out by Mahasarakham in the second qualification round, causing them to be eliminated.

-In 2022, the 2022–23 season is the third consecutive season in the Thai League 3 of Surin Khong Chee Mool.
+In 2022, Surin Khong Chee Mool competed in the Thai League 3 for the 2022–23 season.
+It is their 5th season in the professional league.
+The club started the season with a 2–4 away defeat to Rasisalai United and they ended the season with a 0–4 home defeat to Rasisalai United.
+The club has finished 12th place in the league of the Northeastern region.
+In addition, in the 2022–23 Thai FA Cup Surin Khong Chee Mool was defeated 0–4 by Nakhon Ratchasima Mazda in the third round, causing them to be eliminated and in the 2022–23 Thai League Cup Surin Khong Chee Mool was defeated 0–3 by Udon United in the second qualification round, causing them to be eliminated too.